Installation Guides

 Installing Chrono (C++)

-Additional Chrono functionalities are provided through optional modules, conditionally enabled during CMake configuration.
-Modules often rely on third-party libraries that might require additional installation steps, as described in each module installation page.
+Chrono optional modules often rely on third-party libraries that might require additional installation steps, as described in each module installation page.

 For some of these dependencies, we provide utility scripts that will download, configure, build, and install versions that are known to work with the current Chrono distribution.
 In each case, we provide both batch scripts (for Windows users) and bash scripts (for Linux/Mac users).
-Currently, utility scripts for the following sets of dependencies are available (under the contrib/build-scripts subdirectory of the Chrono source tree):
+Currently, utility scripts for the following dependencies are available (under the contrib/build-scripts subdirectory of the Chrono source tree, organized by OS):

-• URDF libraries required by the URDF parser in the Chrono::Parsers module
+• URDF libraries, required for the URDF parser in the Chrono::Parsers module

-The directory contrib/build-scripts also includes sample scripts (buildChrono.bat and buildChrono.sh) for configuring Chrono with CMake which can be used as examples of satisfying the dependencies for the various optional Chrono modules (assuming these dependencies were installed with the utility scripts described above).
+The subdirectories in contrib/build-scripts also include sample scripts (buildChrono.bat, buildChrono.sh, and buildChronoMac.sh) for configuring Chrono with CMake which can be used as examples of satisfying the dependencies for the various optional Chrono modules (assuming these dependencies were installed with the utility scripts described above).

 Building a project that uses Chrono